 Too big!

 Nice!
 Even though spaces were added before the guess, the program still figured out that the user guessed 76.
-Run the program a few times to verify the different behavior with different kinds of input: guess the number correctly, gueSss a number that is too high, and guess a number that is too low.
+Run the program a few times to verify the different behavior with different kinds of input: guess the number correctly, guess a number that is too high, and guess a number that is too low.

 We have most of the game working now, but the user can make only one guess.
 Let’s change that by adding a loop!